louisd-w/louis-dw.github.io/microbes.md

 # Microbes

+My plan for investigating the different models:

 ![](./images/whiteboard_plan.JPEG)

-I went with the model that has K as the carrying capacity.
+For (1), I went with the model that has K as the carrying capacity.

 ![](./images/2.JPEG)
 ![](./images/3.JPEG)